bhsd-harry/codemirror-mediawiki/README.md

 *version added: 2.0.9*

-Matched or unmatched brackets are highlighted in cyan or dark red when the cursor is next to them.
+Matched or unmatched brackets or tags are highlighted in cyan or dark red when the cursor is next to them.

 ## closeBrackets